wmde/wbaas-deploy/doc/local-dev-env.md

 ## Create an account on wbaas.dev
 To use the local wbaas instance you have just setup, you will need to create an invitation code via the api which is needed when creating an account.
 Follow the [instructions](https://github.com/wbstack/api/blob/main/docs/invitation-codes.md) documented in the wbaas/api repo.

 After creating the invitation code, you can visit http://wbaas.dev/create-account (or click the create account link in the login form) and create an account.
 All outbound email is captured by Mailhog ([see above](#mailhog--local-emails)) so you can use a made up email address (e.g. `test@example.com`).
-Verify your email address via the "Account Creation Notificaiton" email captured by Mailhog.
+Verify your email address via the "Account Creation Notification" email captured by Mailhog.

 ## [Optional] setup bash completion
 Here is how to get tab completion working for common commands